huynguyen294/firebase-realtime-sharing/README.md

 const handleConnected = () => {} \\ do something when receiver connected
 const expireTimeSeconds = 300 \\ expire in 300 seconds
 let { code, seconds } = await sendData({ expireTimeSeconds, data }, handleConnected);
+// other sendData options:
+// codeGeneratorOptions: { limit: 6, randomFn: Math.random, numeric: true, upper: true, lower: true } is default
+// codeGenerator: you can also put the custom codeGenerator

-// display the code and expiration time
+// now display the code and expiration time
 ```

 ## At the receiving device